- The montage of Carl and Ellie's life and when Carl actually bothers to look at Ellie's Book of Adventure. Of course, they're both tearjerkers too.

 Carl: I'm here for him.

-Especially since this is an ironic callback to when Carl opened the door and saw Russel asking to come in, and at first said, "No." Now, at the culmination of his adventure, he says to another tag-along, in so many words, "Yes."
+- Especially since this is an ironic callback to when Carl opened the door and saw Russell asking to come in, and at first said, "No." Now, at the culmination of his adventure, he says to another tag-along, in so many words, "Yes."

 "...I like that curb."

-Muntz's theme song, which also plays during the credits.
-Setting aside the association with him (and how its upbeat message of not giving up on your dreams is somewhat subverted by what has happened to him), its message is the same as the movie's: to go out there and live your life, and do so to the fullest, and as long as you are with those you love, it will always be an adventure.
+- Muntz's theme song, which also plays during the credits.
+Setting aside the Deliberate Values Dissonance of some of the lyrics and the association with him (and how its upbeat message of not giving up on your dreams is somewhat subverted by what has happened to him), its message is the same as the movie's: to go out there and live your life, and do so to the fullest, and as long as you are with those you love, it will always be an adventure.
 The kicker though?
 The song itself already sounds like a vintage love song (complete with scratchy gramophone effects and a big metaphor for love), but when you lay it against the scrapbook photos from the credits, and think about Carl and Ellie...well, it's pretty clear she was and still is his "spirit of adventure".